Beaux Jones

 Beaux has represented agencies, companies, and organizations arguing cases at every level of state and federal court in Louisiana and has worked on several high-profile cases related to the Gulf Coast and Louisiana.
 He was on the BP spill litigation team with the Louisiana Attorney General.
 Beaux earned his bachelor’s from Davidson College and his law degree from the Paul M. Hebert Law Center at LSU.
 He is active in a variety of community and environmental causes.

 Born and raised in Louisiana, Beaux is passionate about his home.
-As a frequent guest lecturer and speaker, he champions a new narrative around Louisiana, not just its water and climate risks but as a global leader in resilience and innovation.
+As a frequent guest lecturer and speaker, he champions a new narrative around Louisiana—how the region’s water and climate challenges have positioned Louisiana and the Gulf Coast as a global leader in resilience and innovation.